Archaeology of New Zealand

-New Zealand's archaeology started in the early 1800s and was largely conducted by amateurs with little regard for meticulous study.
-However, starting slowly in the 1870s detailed research answered questions about human culture, that have international relevance and wide public interest.
+New Zealand archaeology started in the early 1800s, when it was largely conducted by amateurs with little regard for meticulous study.
+However, starting slowly in the 1870s, detailed research answered questions about human culture that have international relevance and wide public interest.

 Archaeology has, along with oral traditions, defined New Zealand's prehistory (c.
 1300) and protohistory (c.
 1642) and has been a valuable aid in solving some later historical problems.
 Academically New Zealand's human prehistory is broadly divided into the periods of Archaic (~paleolithic then ~mesolithic after c.
 1300 AD) and Classic (~neolithic) after c.
 1500 AD, based on Māori culture.
-Eurasian labels do not perfectly fit as some level of horticulture was always present in northern New Zealand, even existing at the same time as megafauna.
+Eurasian labels do not fit perfectly, as some level of horticulture was always present in northern New Zealand, even existing at the same time as megafauna.
 More simply it can also be divided into time periods of pre and post European contact.
 Large poorly documented sections of New Zealand's more recent history have also been supplemented by archaeological research, such as at old battle sites or early urban centres.